By Robert Holly/For CU-CitizenAccess

 The federal program gives local housing authorities wider flexibility in how to use the millions of dollars they receive from the U.S. Department of Housing and Urban Development (HUD).
 It also requires residents to seek employment or education if they want to continue receiving assistance.

-The Housing Authority hopes the program will allow it to reverse the county’s growing problems that range from condemned households to a shortage of affordable housing.
+The Housing Authority hopes the program will allow it to reverse the county’s growing problems which range from condemned households to a shortage of affordable housing.
 Currently, the authority provides about 1,500 vouchers to low-income households that can use the vouchers for subsidizing their rent.
 The authority also has 354 public housing units, down from more than 600 because of development plans.

 The authority receives about $15.7 million from HUD, in addition to about $1 million from rent payments, investments and vending machines in public housing.

-With the Moving to Work Program, the authority hopes to find new and effective ways to manage affordable housing within the county.
+With the Moving to Work program, the authority hopes to find new and effective ways to manage affordable housing within the county.
 One strategy is to implement a self-sufficiency program that encourages low-income residents to find jobs or education.

 Under that strategy, low-income households have to meet regular self-sufficiency standards focused on employment and educational objectives.
-The standards are focused on “personal accountability and financial responsibility, demonstrated through consistent employment,” and are “appropriate to the maximum skill level achievable.”
+The standards are focused on “personal accountability and financial responsibility, demonstrated through consistent employment” and are “appropriate to the maximum skill level achievable.”

-“So, if all that they can do is wash dishes, that’s great,” Patty Smith, The Housing Authority’s director of capital programs, said recently.
+“So, if all that they can do is wash dishes, that’s great,” Patty Smith, the Housing Authority’s director of capital programs, said recently.
 “But, they need to be trying to do something.”